Security Model (Application-Level)

 - account data deletion requests are recorded via dedicated APIs

-- Facebook data deletion support is part of compliance surface
+- legacy third-party deletion support remains part of compliance utilities

 Practical Security Posture